Skip to main content

 Fibre to the Premises (FTTP)

+FTTP boasts the best reliability and speed out of all NBN connection types.
 The hype around fibre is justified.
 While copper-based connections have been found to max out at 40 gigabits per second, fibre optic cable can theoretically be pushed to a limit of hundreds of terabits per second.
-The highest speeds NBN offers for FTTP residential customers is 1000mbps/100mbps, but it’s rare to find a plan that has both these speeds.
+The highest speeds NBN offers for FTTP residential customers is 1000Mbps download and 100Mbps upload, but it’s rare to find a plan that has both these speeds.

-The difference when compared to HFC is scalability.
-When higher speed residential plans become available, fibre is future proofed so that it will be able to support these speeds well into the future.
-In any connection setup, reliability is key.
-Fibre uses light instead of electricity to send signals down glass strands, meaning electronic interference can’t hamper its effectiveness.
+When higher speed residential plans become available, fibre is future proofed so it will be able to support these speeds well into the future.

 So, which one is the best?

-Having cutting edge technology is neat, but for most people, the speeds that are provided on FTTN/B/C are more than enough.
-Day to day things like streaming an ultra-HD movie, scrolling through your Tiktok, or downloading a massive gaming update take up less speed than you think – find out more here!
+Having cutting edge technology is neat, but for most people, the speeds provided on FTTN, FTTB, and FTTC are more than enough.
+Day to day things like streaming an ultra-HD movie, scrolling through Tiktok, or downloading a massive gaming update take up less speed than you think – find out more here!
+If you’re thinking of upgrading to fibre or upping your plan speeds, we advise thinking about how you use your internet so you can make an informed decision.
+Don’t say we don’t have your back!

 Tags:NBNResidentialInternet Speed